MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/share-calendars-with-external-users.md

 1. In the admin center, go to the **Settings** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=2053743" target="_blank">Services & add-ins</a> page.

-4. On the **Services &amp; add-ins** page, click **Calendar**.
+2. On the **Services &amp; add-ins** page, click **Calendar**.

-5. On the **Calendar** page that opens, do one of the following:

-  - For **Let your users share their calendars with external users who have Office 365 or Exchange**, move the slider to **On** to enable calendar sharing.

-  - For **Let your users share their calendars with external users who have Office 365 or Exchange**, move the slider to **Off** to disable calendar sharing.
+3. On the **Calendar** page that opens, choose whether you want to let your users share their calendars with people outside of your organization who have Office 365 or Exchange.

-6. If you want to allow anonymous users (users without logon credentials) to access calendars via an email invitation, select the **Allow anonymous users to access calendars with an email invitation** check box.
-Then choose what type of calendar information to make available to users.
-You can allow all information, or limit it.
-These choices specify the amount of information that your users can show on a case-by-case basis.
-Select one of the following:
+4. Choose whether you want to allow anonymous users (users without logon credentials) to access calendars via an email invitation.

+5. Choose what type of calendar information to make available to users.
+You can allow all information, or limit it to time only or time, subject, and location only.
-  - **Calendar free/busy information with time only**

-  - **Calendar free/busy information with time, subject and location**

-  - **All calendar appointment information**

 ## Invite people to access calendars